by Tracy Johnson

-Once you make new contacts, follow up.
-Trade ideas and provide value that can help them.
-And don’t be afraid to ask questions.
-But don’t make it questions about how to get a new gig.
-The opportunities will come around when the time is right.
+Once new contacts are made, follow up.
+Don’t be afraid to ask questions, but don’t make it questions about a new gig.
+Opportunities will come when the time is right.

-Try to start a relationship with programmers, managers and other industry executives that could help you in the future.
+Start as many relationships with programmers, managers and industry executives as possible.
 Some won’t respond.
-Don’t get discouraged.
-Everyone is busy.
-But of you’re persistent and interesting, many will become part of your personal industry network.
+Don’t be discouraged.
+Some (probably many) will become part of a personal industry network.

 That means some investigative work is needed to start the process.

-Part of the constantly marketing process is being humble.
-That may go against your nature, so fight it!
+Part of the Constantly Marketing process is humility.
+That is against human nature, so fight it!

-In the first contact, explain quickly who you are and why you’re reaching out.
-And ask for help with a couple of specific questions.
-But again, don’t make it about getting a gig!
-Ask about something that can improve your process or execution.
+In the first contact, explain who you are and why you’re reaching out.
+Ask for help with a couple of specific questions.
+For example, something that can improve execution.

 This sends several messages:

 Whatever you do, don’t send a demo in the first contact.
-That’s too presumptive, and it’s kind of transparent that you just want a gig.
-Chances are, they’ll get back to you, provide some feedback and ask for audio.
+That’s too presumptive, and it’s kind of transparent that the real objective is to get a gig.
+Chances are, they’ll respond with feedback and ask for audio.

-Every decision maker is busy, so make sure everything sent (including applications when going for a specific gig) is easily accessible and efficient.
+Every decision maker is busy, so everything sent (including applications when going for a specific gig) should be easily accessible and efficient.

-Include a short mp3 featuring only examples relevant to the discussion.
-Use the opportunity to explain a little more about the show for context.
-For example, send a link to a video, if available.
-If not, get one.
-Video can really sell personality.
-Also include links to social media pages, but just your show pages.
-Not personal pages.
+Include a short mp3 featuring examples relevant to the discussion.
+Use the opportunity to explain more about the show for context.
+Include a link to a video, if available.
+Also include links to social media pages for the show.
+But not personal pages.

-Repeat this process as much as possible, and extend it to stations you are targeting for the future.
+Repeat this process as much as possible, and extend it to stations targeted for the future.

-First, make a connection with the PD and GM, if possible.
+Make a connection with both the PD and GM, if possible.
 If there’s an Operations Manager and Consultant, contact them, too.

 Then, try to get a meeting.
-Tell them how much you love the station and want to get a tour, buy them a coffee or lunch and learn more about how they make radio magic.
+Ask for a tour, buy them coffee or lunch and learn more about how they make radio magic.

-It works best to tell them you’ll be in their town on certain dates, and hope they can spare a few minutes for you.
-Once they agree to a meeting, schedule your visit to the market!
+Tell them you’ll be in their town on certain dates, and hope they can spare a few minutes.
+Once they agree to a meeting, schedule the visit to the market!

-When you get the meeting, sell your personality and character, but don’t over-sell it.
-And whatever you do, don’t pitch them for a job in this meeting.
+At the meeting, sell your personality and character, but don’t over-sell it.
+And don’t pitch them for a job in this meeting.

-After the meeting, send a hand-written thank you note, highlighting specific things that stood out.
+Follow up with a handwritten thank you note, highlighting specific things that stood out.
 And ask if it would be okay to stay in touch.

 Marketing a personality brand to new contacts takes time.
-Invest the time for those gigs you want.
+Invest in the gigs you target.

 In the meantime, start building tools and resources.
 Here are a few things to invest in.

-If you don’t have a current headshot, get one.
+Get Professional Photos.
+Get a current headshot.
 This is one of the basic promotional tools every personality should have.
-And don’t do it yourself, unless you or your buddy is a pro.
 It only costs a few dollars for a professional photo session.

-Hopefully you actively use social media.
-At the very least, you should have a Facebook page (not just a personal profile), a LinkedIn profile, and a Twitter account.
-Twitter is an overlooked platform that could become one of the most effective promo tools, but it’s tricky.
+Update Social Media.
+At the very least, you should have a Facebook page (not just a personal profile), a LinkedIn profile, and Twitter account.
+Twitter is an overlooked platform that could become an effective promo tool, but it’s tricky.
 Click here for tips on how to use it.

 Also look into private groups on social media specializing in radio.
 Linkedin and Facebook have some excellent groups.
 Get involved, be active and work those contacts.

 Getting a great gig is almost never because of luck.
-Sometimes the best talent is hired, but most of the time it has a lot to do with personal marketing.
-It’s usually a combination of talent and building relationships.
+It has a lot to do with personal marketing and building relationships.